kodekloudhub/certified-kubernetes-administrator-course/docs/08-Storage/05-Container.Storage-Interface.md

 - The container storage interface was developed to support multiple storage solutions.
 With CSI, you can now write your own drivers for your own storage to work with Kubernetes.
 Portworx, Amazon EBS, Azure Disk, GlusterFS etc.
 - CSI is not a Kubernetes specific standard.
 It is meant to be a universal standard and if implemented, allows any container orchestration tool to work with any storage vendor with a supported plugin.
 Kubernetes, Cloud Foundry and Mesos are onboard with CSI.
+- It defines a set of RPCs or remote procedure calls that will be called by the container orchestrator.
+These must be implemented by the storage drivers.

 ![class-13](../../images/class13.PNG)